 Not everyone has profited from the treasures of the soil

 Although parts of the city are very modern, with big supermarkets and malls, condominiums and apartment buildings, Antofagasta is divided, with very poor neighbourhoods on the fringes of the city.
-Antofagasta has the lowest rates of poverty in all of Chile; in fact, the number of people living in destitution in the area has been reduced by around 70 per cent over the last decades.
+Antofagasta has the lowest rates of poverty in all of Chile; in fact, the number of people living in destitution in the area has vastly fallen over the last decades.
 Nevertheless, this still leaves thousands of families in the shantytowns surrounding the city who have not yet benefited from recent improvements.

 Single mothers, children and young people most at risk

 Youth unemployment, in particular, remains at high levels, and children and young people are the most vulnerable sector of society.
 For women who are heads of household, the rates of poverty have even been on the increase.
 This means that a single mother’s income is often not enough to provide for her family, putting them especially at-risk of falling into poverty.
 A great number of children therefore begin life at a disadvantage, making success as an adult harder to achieve.
 Child labour, as well as child commercial sexual exploitation, are far from eradicated in the region, despite efforts to combat them.

 When families break apart, children are sometimes have to fend for themselves, living on the streets, begging or doing other menial jobs.
 SOS Children’s Villages aims to support families in difficult situations before it comes to this crisis point, so that children can stay with their parents.
 If this is not possible, we provide a safe and nurturing home for these children.